Home

 Is Overtime Pay Mandatory for All Companies?

-No. Overtime pay is mandatory only for eligible employees as defined by the Employment Act.
+No. Overtime pay is mandatory only for eligible employees under the Employment Act rules.

 What to Do If Your Employer Refuses to Pay Overtime